n4kz/weaver/readme.md

 	weaver stop worker

-Processes in web group get different command line arguments but similar environment.
+Processes in the web group get different command line arguments but similar environment.
 By default tasks have access to PATH, NODE_PATH and HOME environment variables.

 Bash commands to start processes manually in same way as weaver does in example above